 Meat helps to treat anaemia, nervous breakdown, muscles over weariness, amnesia; prevents muscular weakness and intellectual fatigue.

 THE CHIANINA MEAT FROM THE CO.PRO.CAR.
 SAN NICOLO

-The CO.PRO.CAR. products and the C.C.B.I. certificate prove the quality of the production chain and are a sign of the strong collaboration between the breeders and the distribution chain.
+CO.PRO.CAR. products and the certificates issued by C.C.B.I. guarantee the quality of the production chain and are a sign of a strong collaboration between breeders and the distribution chain.

 The code on the label contains information about each step of the production chain: from the breeding farm, to the processing factory, to the shop.

 Co.
 Pro.
 Car. products guarantee, that pure Chianina breed bovines are raised in compliance with the C.C.B.I disciplinary, and above all they are grown using traditional breeding practises, in respect of the hygiene laws and the animals well-being.